Last updated: December 18, 2023

 You will find excellent facilities at Austinmer Beach, such as a large car park, beach patrol during the summer months, public toilets and showers, and two great ocean pools.

-Located in the city of Shoalhaven, 180 km south of Sydney, Hyams Beach is a seaside village on the shores of Jervis Bay and home to one of the prettiest beaches in New South Wales.
+Located approximately 180 km south of Sydney, Hyams Beach is a seaside village on the shores of Jervis Bay and home to one of the prettiest beaches in New South Wales.

-Famous for its perfectly blue-coloured waters and fine white sand, Hyams Beach is a popular weekend getaway destination for Sydney-siders, with lots of things to do such as hiking, swimming, snorkelling, fishing, diving and whale watching.
+Famous for its perfectly turquoise-coloured water and bright white sand, Hyams Beach is a popular holiday destination for Sydney-siders.